Source Tab

 - HackRF: interleaved, 8-bit, signed IQ samples

-In both cases, the in-phase component (I) is first, followed by the quadrature component (Q).
+In all cases, the in-phase component (I) is first, followed by the quadrature component (Q).

 Repeat